ChainerMN depends on the following software libraries: CUDA-Aware MPI, NVIDIA NCCL, and a few Python packages including CuPy and MPI4py.

 If you change the version of NCCL installed, you have to reinstall CuPy.
 Because, current ChainerMN applies CuPy to use NCCL.
 See CuPy official instructions for reinstalltion.

-However, among them, we need to be a little careful about MPI4py.
-It links to MPI at installation time, so please be sure to properly configure environment variables so that MPI is available at installation time.
-In particular, if you have multiple MPI implementations in your environment, please expose the implementation that you want to use both when you install and use ChainerMN.
+Please make be sure to properly configure environment variables so that MPI is available at installation time, because MPI4py links to MPI library at installation time.
+In particular, if you have multiple MPI implementations installed in your environment, please expose the implementation that you want to use both when you install and use ChainerMN.

 Chainer and ChainerMN can be installed without CuPy, in which case the corresponding features are not available.
 See Installation on Non-GPU Environments for more details.